AdamC19/High_Alt_Balloon_Payload/README.md

 # High-Altitude Balloon Payload

 These are the source files for my high-altitude balloon payload.

+Read more about this project and its development [on my website](http://acordingley.us/ke8itf/).

 The primary goals of the payload are:
 * Make measurements and collect data:
     * GPS Location
     * Barometric pressure (second determination of altitude)